First Thoughts from a Queer Parent After the Election

 • Tammy Baldwin, who was the first LGBTQ woman elected to Congress and then the first elected to the Senate, won reelection to the Senate from Wisconsin.

-• Sharice Davids, who was the first out LGBTQ Native American elected to Congress, the first openly LGBTQ person elected to Congress from Kansas, and the first (along with Deb Haaland) elected to Congress, was reelected to the U.S. House.
+• Sharice Davids, who was the first out LGBTQ Native American elected to Congress, the first openly LGBTQ person elected to Congress from Kansas, and one of the first two Native American women (along with Deb Haaland) elected to Congress, was reelected to the U.S. House.

 More than three dozen LGBTQ parents also won election or reelection around the country; I’m highlighting them here to provide some mirrors for my many readers who are LGBTQ parents or prospective parents, although many LGBTQ non-parents and non-LGBTQ allies will represent and support us effectively in elected office, too.